trelo-bifteki/www.trelobifteki.com/src/assets/posts/data-visualization-vuejs-d3js.md

 ## About

-D3 is a visualization library providing all necessary functions and methods needed to create charts and diagrams.
-Vue.js is a MVC framework for creating single page applications (SPA).
+_D3.js_ is a visualization library providing all necessary functions and methods needed to create charts and diagrams. _Vue.js_ is a MVC framework for creating single page applications (SPA).

 The real challenge comes where both D3 and Vue.js are able to manipulate